THE MYTHS AND FACTS OF POP WARNER WEEK AT WALT DISNEY WORLD

 Like Jersey Week, Pop Warner week is more of a mythological problem than a real one.

-Pop Warner week is the period–for the last thirteen years, the first full week of December–when Disney hosts Pop Warner football and cheer and dance championships at its ESPN complex.
+Pop Warner week is the period–for the last fifteen years, the first full week of December–when Disney hosts Pop Warner football and cheer and dance championships at its ESPN complex.

 As a result